Engineering Learning Community Program

 A Living-Learning Community is essentially a group of students who are chosen to live together on equal terms in a congenial atmosphere to pursue a common goal.

 The mission of the Engineering Learning Community (ELC) program is to create a dynamic and collaborative living and learning environment for the motivated freshman resident students who are accepted into the program.
 By housing its students on the same floor, grouping its students in classes, directly connecting them with faculty, staff, and university resources, as well as organizing extra-curricular, civic engagement, and professional events throughout the freshman year, the ELC actively promotes academic success and fosters a sense of community among its students.

-The College of Engineering is pleased to be offering two learning communities for the 2013-2014.
+The College of Engineering is pleased to be offering three learning communities for 2014-2015.
 Themes are TBD.
-Please see the ELC application to express interest in proposed themed communities.
+Please see the ELC application to express interest in proposed themed communities

 By joining an ELC, you will become a more active and responsible participant in your education.
 You will form close friendships and establish a sense of community that will provide you with great access to support and resources needed in order to be successful.
 As an active member of the Drexel Engineering Learning Community program, you will:

 - Live in Myers Hall on the same floor as other ELC member